bitcoin/bips/bip-0445/python/vectors/test_vectors_summary.md

 | `det_sign_vectors.json` | `deterministic_sign` | `valid_tests`, `error_tests` |
 | `sig_agg_vectors.json` | `partial_sig_agg` | `valid_tests`, `error_tests` |

+`ValidateThresholdInfo` ships no vectors.
+It checks key material that a key generation protocol produced, so vectors for it belong with that protocol rather than here.
+RFC 9591 makes the same call, requiring `vss_verify` while shipping no vectors for it.

 ## How test cases are laid out

 Most files don't repeat shared inputs inside every test case.
 Instead each file